elicia4/linux_notes/htop.md

 	htop

-You can use your MOUSE inside htop, try sorting something by clicking on a column.
+You can use your MOUSE inside `htop`, try sorting something by clicking on a column.
 By sorting `MEM%` or `CPU%` you can narrow down which processes are using most of the memory or CPU resources.